Reloaded-Project/Reloaded-III/docs/Server/Configurations/Mod-Metadata.md

 x64-v3 = "reloaded3.gamesupport.p5rpc.v3.dll"
 ```

-!!! note "It's not expected for mod authors to ship with multiple [instruction sets](#instruction-sets) outside of super high perf scenarios.
+!!! note "It's not expected for mod authors to ship with multiple [instruction sets][instruction-sets] outside of super high perf scenarios.
 This is just for example."

 [.NET CoreCLR Mod][coreclr-backend]: